 Boil the Korean anchovy soup stock in a large, deep pan or a pot over medium-high heat.

-Stir the tteokbokki sauce into the boiling soup stock.
+Add the tteokbokki sauce into the boiling soup stock.
 Give it a stir to mix it in.

 Drain the rice cakes and add them along with the sliced fish cakes to the pan.
-Cook for about four to five minutes, until the rice cakes are cooked.
-Reduce the heat to low and simmer for another two to four minutes.
+Cook for about 4-5 minutes until the rice cakes are cooked.
+Then reduce the heat to low and simmer for another 2-4 minutes.
 This will reduce and thicken the sauce.

 Add the sesame oil and half of the sesame seeds and quickly stir.
 Serve immediately, sprinkled with the remaining sesame seeds and thinly sliced green onion.
-These are best served hot and fresh for the most tender and delicious rice cakes.
+Serve them hot and fresh for the most tender and delicious rice cakes.

 Keywords: Korean spicy rice cakes, tteokbokki, ddeokbokki